marcojakob/edu.makery/source/_posts/2012-11-16-javafx-tutorial-addressapp-1.markdown

 Try to understand the code.
 The various comments should give you some hints about what's going on.

-If you run the application now, you should see something like this:
+If you run the application now, you should see something like the screenshot at the beginning of this post.
-{% img /images/javafx-addressapp/part-1/addressapp16.png %}

 ### What's Next? ###